scientific-python/scientific-python-hugo-theme/doc/content/getstarted.md

 To customize styles, add CSS (`.css`) and Sass (`.scss`) files to the `./assets/css/` directory.
 It's recommended to put your customizations in a file named `custom.css`, but other `.css` and `.scss` files added there will also be loaded.

-CSS files are compiled as Hugo templates, i.e. configuration variables from the `config.yaml` file can be accessed as `{{ .Site.Params.VARIABLE }}`.
+CSS and SCSS files are compiled as Hugo templates, i.e. configuration variables from the `config.yaml` file can be accessed as `{{ .Site.Params.VARIABLE }}`.

 ### JavaScript